 Home loan deposit required in New Zealand

 Most conventional home loans in New Zealand require a deposit of 20% of the value of the property.
-It may be possible to negotiate a smaller deposit, but you must have exceptionally good credit history and excellent relationship with the lender.
-First home buyers can take advantage of the Welcome Home Loans which are backed by Housing New Zealand Corporation and are available from lenders participating in the scheme.
+It may be possible to negotiate a smaller deposit, but you must have an exceptionally good credit history and an excellent relationship with the lender.
+First-home buyers can take advantage of the Welcome Home Loans which are backed by Housing New Zealand Corporation and are available from lenders participating in the scheme.
 These loans require only a 10% deposit.
-First home buyers can also take advantage of KiwiSaver deposit withdrawal and KiwiSaver deposit subsidy for coming up with the required sum.
-If you have bad credit, you may have to offer a higher deposit, perhaps of 30%, in order to get approved.
+First-home buyers can also take advantage of KiwiSaver deposit withdrawal and KiwiSaver deposit subsidy for coming up with the required sum.
+If you have bad credit, you may have to offer a higher deposit, perhaps 30%, in order to get approved.

 Required credit rating for a home loan

 When you apply for a home loan, the lender will have the right to check your credit record to see if you have past defaults.
 They can also check your current payments.
 In order to get higher chances of approval, you need to request a copy of your report and have any errors fixed.
 You should try to clear the past debt as well.
 Additionally, you have to ensure that you will pay all of your bills timely and in full.
 If you have past defaults which cannot be cleared, you should be able to explain them to the lender.

 Employment income stability

 You will have a high chance of getting approved for a home loan if you have been earning a steady employment income over the past 2 years.
 If you have been working for the same employer during this time, this will give your application a further boost.